mwezn/fractals/README.md

 # Computing the Riemann Zeta function & its fractals
 This was the title of my final year maths project
-I done research into fractal geometry & complex numbers back in July 2015. which included the Mandelbrot set.
+I done studying on fractal geometry & complex numbers back in July 2015.
+Fractal geometry can be used often to descibe the geometry or shape of features found throughout nature including the coastlines of countries, the shape of galaxies, the structure of snowflakes & trees etc.
+Basically its a pattern which just repeats itself on smaller & smaller scales.

+The Mandelbrot set is one of the most famous examples of a fractal.
 The image you see below is an approximation
 UPDATE: First time looking at this code in 7 years!